autocrypt/protected-headers/draft-protected-headers.in.md

   - Set header `h` of `output` to `origheaders[h]`
 - Return `output`

-Message Composition with Protected Headers
+Message Composition with Protected Headers {#protected-header-composition}
 ------------------------------------------

 A reasonable sequential algorithm for composing a message *with* protected headers takes two more parameters in addition to `origbody`, `origheaders`, and `crypto`: